MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 #### Display HTTP header source

 By default, the **Headers** panel shows header names alphabetically.
-To dsiplay the HTTP header names in the order received, use the following steps.
+To display the HTTP header names in the order received, use the following steps.

 1. Open the **Headers** panel for the request that interests you.
 For more information, navigate to [Display HTTP headers](#display-http-headers).
 1. Choose **view source**, next to the **Request Header** or **Response Header** section.